Aniket-Roy22/Jarvis-Clone/README.md

 # Jarvis-Clone
 This is an AI voice assistant like Jarvis from Iron Man.

-* Main Features:
+#### 📗 Main Features:
-    + Can open any link provided with a voice command 🌐
++ 🌐 Can open any link provided with a voice command.
-    + Can reply to any question with it's AI module 🤖
++ 🤖 Can reply to any question with it's AI module.
-    + Scalable: Can add more functionality if needed 🚀
++ 🚀 Scalable: Can add more functionality if needed.

 ---